seanpmaxwell/jet-validators/README.md

 - parseNullableObjectArray
 - parseNullishObjectArray

 This function iterates an object (and any nested object) and runs the validator-functions against each property.
 If every validator-function passed, the argument will be returned while purging any properties not in the schema.
 If it does not pass, then the function returns `undefined`.
 You can optionally pass a error-handler function as the second argument which will fire whenever a validator-function fails.
-If the validator-function throws an error, it will be passed to the `caughtErr` param (see below snippet).
+If the validator-function throws an error, it will be passed to the `caughtErr` param (see below snippet):
 ```typescript
   interface IUser {
     id: number;